-IDeaS Chief Evangelist Klaus Kohlmayr on joining HTNG’s Vendor Advisory Council.
+IDeaS Chief Evangelist Klaus Kohlmayr on joining HTNG’s Vendor Consulting Council.

 As the premier technology solutions association in the hospitality industry, HTNG is a self-funded, nonprofit organization with members from hospitality companies, technology vendors, consultants, media and academic experts.
 HTNG’s members participate in focused workgroups to bring to market open solution sets addressing specific business problems.